lccomsa/c4l_pipeline_testing/README.md

 ## 3. Running the pipeline

+Open the pipeline.sh file with a text editor and update the following parts of the
+#SBATCH code:

+Set the ``--output=`` to be in a location where you would like the pipeline to output the status of its run.

+Set ``--mail-used=`` to be your rutgers email address.

 To run the pipeline is relatively straightforward.
 For each of the instructions below, where it says _yourName_ you should type the Name or ID that you chose during the "Filling out The Configuration File" instructions above.